 Faculty and Staff:

-The informal complaint seeks resolution through discussion and mediation facilitated by the Director of Human Resources.
+The informal complaint seeks resolution through discussion and mediation facilitated by the Director of Human Resources or the Provost/Vice President for Academic Affairs.
 Faculty and staff who believe for any reason that they cannot effectively submit their informal complaint to the Director of Human Resources should direct their complaint to either the Provost/Vice President for Academic Affairs or the Vice President for Finance & Administration.

 The informal complaint does not involve, at any stage, a “finding” of guilt, nor does it mandate disciplinary action.
 The focus of the investigation in the informal report is to stop inappropriate behavior, investigate, and facilitate resolutions, if possible.

 If a grievance is pursued through this informal complaint procedure, the complainant must initiate the request.
 The complaint should be brought as soon as possible after the most recent incident.

 The role of the Vice President of Student Affairs, the Director of Human Resources, Provost/Vice President for Academic Affairs, or Vice President for Finance and Administration will be to investigate the complaint, act as a neutral third party (mediator) and facilitate resolution.
 If the informal report procedure does not resolve the complaint, the complainant may initiate a formal grievance procedure.
 However, if the mediator(s) believe that the matter is sufficiently grave because it seems to be part of a persistent pattern, because of the nature of the alleged offense, or because the complainant seeks to have a sanction imposed, then the mediator(s) can initiate either a formal procedure or take other appropriate action.